CoinFabrik/scout/docs/docs/intro.md

 ### Installation

-Install Scout from the Visual Studio Marketplace within the Extensions tab of Visual Studio Code.
+Install Scout from the Marketplace within the Extensions tab of Visual Studio Code.
+You can find the extension [here](https://marketplace.visualstudio.com/items?itemName=CoinFabrik.scout-audit).

+You'll also need to have installed the CLI, as the extension uses the CLI to perform the analysis.
+You can find instructions for installing the CLI [here](#command-line-interface-cli).

 ### Usage